alpersonalwebsite/build-model-with-google-automl/README.md

 I would expect to have more images classified as pneumonia since we are “biasing” the model using 3 times (300) the quantity of assets for pneumonia in relation to normal (100).
 I talked with my mentor and she told me to re build the model, however, I’m still receiving a result similar to the previous one.

-However, to answer the rubric’s question… In unbalanced/clean, model will bias towards the label or class with more images.
+However, to answer the rubric’s question...
+In unbalanced/clean, model will bias towards the label or class with more images.
 In this case, pneumonia.
 Or what is the same, in the Confusion Matrix we could see cases of normal flagged as pneumonia since our model will classify more cases as pneumonia and less as normal.

 ![Clean unbalanced Confusion Matrix](images/clean-unbalanced-cm.png)